 The idealised numerical experimental domain in this study has a zonal dimension of 7500km and a meridional dimension of 5000km with a 25km horizontal resolution.
 In the vertical, 200 levels are specified with the upper limit at 20000m above ground level (AGL) and the lower limit on the surface.
 The vertical levels have a resolution of 100m.
 The PV inversion algorithm allows the user to specify the surrounding environment for the experiment.
 In this study, we aim to replicate the conditions of the climatology presented by Barnes et al. (2021a), where the dynamical tropopause is considered to be the -1.5 PVU iso-surface.
-The PV inversion algorithm however requires a dynamical tropopause-considers the tropopause height

-- 130 AGL based on a higher PV contour given a specific height AGL with respect to the static stability parameters which corresponds to the -2 PVU contour.
+The PV inversion algorithm however considers the tropopause height based on a higher PV contour given a specific height AGL with respect to the static stability parameters.
 To comply with the convention of the code, the dynamical tropopause is set at a specific height value AGL.
-The height of the -1.5 PVU iso-surface (which is the defined dynamical tropopause used in this study) is calculated from the field after-the simulationsetup.
-The static stability parameters are then set by specifying Brunt-Vaisälä frequencies of 0.01s-1 and 0.03s-1 for the troposphere and stratosphere respectively, in-such a way-that the -1.5 PVU iso-surface can be - 135 considered as the clear divide between the stratosphere and the troposphere.
+The height of the -1.5 PVU iso-surface is calculated from the field after setup.
+The static stability parameters are then set in such a way that the -1.5 PVU iso-surface can be considered as the clear divide between the stratosphere and the troposphere.
 This is shown by the meridional PV cross-section of the basic state in Figure 2.
-In this field, in the dynamical tropopause was set to 12500m AGL whilst the resulting -1.5 PVU contour (effective dynamical tropopause) calculated to be at 11285m AGL.
+In this field, the dynamical tropopause was set to 12500m AGL whilst the resulting -1.5 PVU contour (effective dynamical tropopause) calculated to be at 11285m AGL.

 The algorithm also allows for the specification of the jet stream in the upper-levels.
 The jet was centred around the specified dynamical tropopause with a 4000m stratospheric depth and 6000m tropospheric depth (Figure 3).
 The westerly jet stream is specified to be zonal with the horizontal centre of the jet in the centre of the domain and a maximum velocity of 35m.s-1.
-Figure

-- 3 (left) shows the zonal wind speed at the height of the specified dynamical tropopause.
+Figure 3 (left) shows the zonal wind speed at the height of the specified dynamical tropopause.
 The Coriolis force is applied using a constant f-plane approximation.
 For the entirety of this study, this was deemed to be 42°S. From the above parameters, the algorithm calculates all the basic state meteorological variables.
-The upper-level pressure field just below the dynamical tropopause and -1.5 PVU contour (at 10000m AGL) that results from the preparation algorithm is shown in Figure 3-(right). - 145 No meridional flow exists throughout the basic state domain.
+The upper-level pressure field just below the dynamical tropopause and -1.5 PVU contour (at 10000m AGL) that results from the preparation algorithm is shown in Figure 3 (right).
+No meridional flow exists throughout the basic state domain.
 Additionally, it is pertinent to point out that the surface field is setup in such a way that no baroclinicity is present.
 The lack of baroclinicity results in a surface of a constant pressure of 1000hPa and no surface wind flow.
-A barotropic model set up is used in order to completely isolate the processes that are induced by the PV intrusion.
 The resulting environment from the above and as shown in Figure 2 and Figure 3 is deemed to be the basic state for this study.
-Except for the specified dynamical tropopause height, this remains unchanged throughout the 150 study.
+Except for the specified dynamical tropopause height, this remains unchanged throughout the study.

 Figure 2: PV zonal cross-section through the centre of the domain.
 Tropopause was specified at a height of 12500m AGL.
 The -1.5 PVU contour (highlighted in a thick magenta line) was calculated to be 11285m AGL.
-A contour interval of 0.5 PVU is used.

 Figure 3: The jet stream of the model setup.

 Left: The zonal wind speed of the jet stream at the height of given model tropopause (12500m AGL).
 Pressure contours (in hPa) are overlaid together with zonal wind quivers.

-Right: A cross-sectional view of the zonal wind associated with the jet stream through the centre of the domain overlaid with zonal 160 wind quivers.
+Right: A cross-sectional view of the zonal wind associated with the jet stream through the centre of the domain overlaid with zonal wind quivers.